Toppuhh/data-cleaning-mini-project/README.md

-# data-cleaning-mini-project
+# Data Cleaning Mini Project

-Cleaned and prepped messy data using Pandas and Python functions.
+Cleans and preprocesses a messy dataset using Pandas.